 Con-way's trucking operations are capital-intensive, and its vast network of LTL service centers creates a sizable fixed-cost base that amplifies cyclicality.

 The intensifying truck driver shortage is placing upward pressure on wages and recruiting costs.
 Read more

-Con-way's senior management team has solid career experience in the trucking industry, and we think management is making progress in terms of optimizing the company's operating efficiency and profitability.
-Chief executive Doug Stotlar has been at the Read more
+Con-way's senior management team enjoys solid career experience in the trucking industry, and we think management has made progress in terms of optimizing the company's operating efficiency and profitability.
+Chief executive Doug Stotlar has been at Read more

-Con-way is one of the largest less-than-truckload carriers in the United States, with 300-plus service centers and 9,300 tractors in its LTL segment, Con-way Freight.
-About Read more
+Con-way is one of the largest less-than-truckload carriers in the United States, with roughly 300 service centers and 9,500 tractors in its LTL segment, Con-way Freight.
+Read more